emmaprevot/emmaprevot.github.io/_pages/about.md

 In my freetime ...
 ======
 I love staying active and doing things that keep me grounded.
 Tennis is a big part of my life — it’s not just about the physical challenge but also the mental strength it helps me build.
-Playing regularly keeps me focused and resilient, both on and off the court.
 When I’m not on the court, I enjoy diving into a good book.
 I’m especially drawn to physics and philosophy, and The Order of Time by Carlo Rovelli is a favorite that never fails to inspire me.
 Languages are another passion of mine.
-I’m a native speaker of Italian and French, fluent in English, and just starting to learn Spanish.
+I’m a native speaker of Italian and French, fluent in English, and now learning Spanish.
 Exploring different languages feels like unlocking new perspectives, and I love the connections it creates.
 I also spend time DJing, which has become one of my favorite creative outlets.

 Don't hesitate to reach out if ...
 ------